 Brken RBC- Hemolysis: Hemolysis is a breakdown of red blood cells early than normal (usually happens to all red cells after 100 days).
 Causes can be from immune system, mechanical (i.e. Mechanical heart valve), or certain infections.
 Treatment is both replaceing key nutreints needed for red cells (i.e. Folic acid) and treating the underlying cause of red cell destruction. ...Read more

 How high?: May be of no consequence or serious hematologic disease.
 Need the detail. ...Read more

-- What do red blood cells in urine mean?
+- What does big red blood cells mean?

-- What does a small amount of blood in urine mean?
+- What does having a low red blood cell count mean?